RasmusRossetti/full-stack/README.md

 The frontend is built with react-app and other dependencies.
 The UI/UX is built with input forms and presenting user information on a table that you can add, update, delete a user.

-- What was your motivation?

 - Why did you build this project?

-(Note: the answer is not "Because it was a homework assignment.") i built this project because i want to get a deeper and fully understanding of the connections between the front end and the backend.
+   i built this project because i want to get a deeper and fully understanding of the connections between the front end and the backend.
    Also practise the CRUD operation.

 - What did you learn?

   I learned allot through this project especially the skills in the backend wich was quite new for me.
   I got more experience doing this project more debugging skills and get a full understanding of front and backend.
   Now i also have more experience in the CRUD operations.